 You can send your CV to companies that don’t have advertised jobs on their careers page or in any job portals, or you can get in touch with recruiters and headhunting agencies.
 The reason to take this approach is that while it may not lead to getting hired for full-time positions, it can help you build a network and open opportunities for freelance gigs.

 The job ads on these websites are usually up-to-date, likely to have ads for foreigners, and closely managed by the job posters–that means better chances of getting a response from a hiring manager.

 On LinkedIn, use the right keywords on your bio, be social, and upload your writing samples under “Publication” so prospective hiring managers could easily see your credentials and samples.
-I wrote about using LinkedIn for job searching here.

 I recommend using Glassdoor when searching for content editor, writer, and similar positions because it’s easy to use, and the job ads for writing and editing positions are recent.
 Setting up an account is quick.